finance calculator

 • The calculator shows base payment, standard payoff months and interest, and payoff with extra payments.

-• Interpretation: see how many months you shave off and how much interest you save by adding $100 each month.
+• Interpretation: see how many months you shave off and how much interest you save by adding $100 each month, then decide whether that trade‑off feels worthwhile relative to other uses for $100.

 Biweekly vs monthly